 Not the show itself, but the show-stopping pole-dance ending-song sequence Study X Study from Season 1, with its energetic and upbeat song and astoundingly fluid and well-designed animation (all animated by one man, mind you) set such a high standard (and became a Cult-Favourite amongst fans) that the second/third ending sequence from Season 2 simply couldnt top it, and hence the crew didn't even try.

 The vampire civil war gets this reaction for taking place just moments after the glorious final battle against the Khaos Brigade's Hero Faction; helped by the immense build-up the Hero Faction had until that point.
 Not only were the vampires incredibly underdeveloped in comparison to the Heroes (Cao Cao in particular), the vampire war, itself, comes off as an irrelevant side-story just to have a setting to introduce the new leaders of the Khaos Brigade.

-What an Idiot: Most people seeing Issei being his usual self.
-On another note, the Two Heavenly Dragons (Ddraig and Albion) decided during the great war to fight God, Satan and the leader of the Fallen Angels.... they were quickly dismembered and the Sacred Gears are what's left of them stored.
+What an Idiot: Most people seeing Issei not being able to realize the girls' feelings towards him, though it's justified given the psychological damage he received from his experience with Raynare.
+The crown goes, though, to the Two Heavenly Dragons (Ddraig and Albion), who decided during the great war to fight God, Satan and the leader of the Fallen Angels.
+They were quickly dismembered and the Sacred Gears - Boosted Gear and Divine Dividing - are what's left of them stored.